pi-weiss/grit-guardian/docs/source/cli_reference.rst

      - Check your pet: grit-guardian pet
      - See weekly progress: grit-guardian weekly

-   Your Guardian dragon is waiting to see your progress!
+   Your Guardian is waiting to see your progress!

 Exit Codes
 ----------